 Nha Trang is Vietnam’s premier beach destination.
-Home to 6km of soft yellow sand, back-dropped by mountains and within easy reach of many islands, it’s the perfect destination for water sport enthusiasts, sun worshippers and seafood junkies.
-The nightlife’s happening too, making it a popular spot for tourists traveling the length of Vietnam’s S-shaped coastline.
+Home to 6km of soft yellow sand with a mountain backdrop and within easy reach of many idyllic islands, it’s the perfect destination for water sports enthusiasts, sun worshippers and seafood junkies.
+The nightlife’s happening too, making it a popular gathering point for tourists traveling the length of Vietnam’s S-shaped coastline.

 Take a luxury boat ride, with onboard seafood feasts, to any of the nearby islands to explore some of Vietnam’s best dive spots.
 Stroll along the city’s promenade, haggle for a beach bed and while away the hours soaking up some rays.
-The restaurants here serve some of the best food outside of Hanoi and Ho Chi Minh City.
+An added bonus: the restaurants here serve some of Vietnam's best food outside of Hanoi and Ho Chi Minh City.

 Things to do

 The sea around Nha Trang is sprinkled with idyllic islands, and many tour companies offer day trips to explore them.
 Expect a snorkelling stop to examine the amazing coral, a seafood lunch on the boat, some beach lazing time, and a kitsch aquarium visit.

 Get down and dirty to get really clean and relaxed at Nha Trang’s Thap Ba Hot Springs opens in new window.
 Enjoy some aquatic therapy in the warm mineral pools, and bathe in mineral-rich mud, said to be penetrate deep into the muscles, improve circulation and be excellent for the skin.
 Top the experience off with a herbal massage, sauna or steam bath.
 Walk out on air.